GonzagaEagles16/Boston/README.md

 This is a work in progress.
 The Geekhack Interest Check thread is [here](https://geekhack.org/index.php?topic=106501.0) on Geekhack.
 Updates will occasionally be posted there.

-The current version (V0.5.1, in the "Boston - Current design" folder) is currently being prototyped.
-A list of errata will be produced once it has been fully tested.
+The current version (V0.5.2, in the "Boston - Current design" folder) is currently being prototyped.

-STL files for the 3D-printed case are available under the "3D-printed case - parts" folder.
+STL files for the 3D-printed/FR4 case are available under the "3D-printed case - parts" folder.
 Full STEPs, Fusion, and a bill-of-materials will be released after the group buy runs.

 The aluminum version is still being prototyped.
 Case files for those will likely be released after a couple group buy runs.

 There is a working version of QMK, though RGB layer status indication has not yet been implemented (though there is basic RGB functionality imlemented).

+I may implement VIA in the future as the microcontroller supports it, but it's not currently in the cards.

 ## PCB Renders